JackeyHua-SJTU/cuda-practice/note.md

 Never call `__syncthreads()` in a branch, because it is synced via counter.
 So it will be blocked if it is put inside a `if` branch.

 `cudaEventRecord`, think of it as a instruction that record time.
 It is inserted into instruction queue, and only when GPU has finished all instructions before this one will the timestamp be recorded.

+Warp and Engine.
+As we know, GPU has a kernel engine, and it is comprised of SMs.
+On each SM, there are several warps that are executing or waiting.
+Computing resources are on each SM.
+Kernel engine is a concept from macro view point.
+Warp is a much micro level concept.

 # TODO
 - `__shfl_down_sync`